qperfect-io/MimiqDemos/GHZ/ghz.md

 The interactive version of this demo can be found at https://github.com/qperfect-io/MimiqDemos/blob/main/GHZ/ghz.ipynb

 ## Introduction and context
-The Greenberger-Horne-Zeilinger (GHZ) state represents a maximally entangled state of three or more qubits.
-The GHZ state is typically represented for three qubits as $\frac{1}{\sqrt{2}}(∣000\rangle+∣111\rangle)$.
+The Greenberger-Horne-Zeilinger (GHZ) state represents a maximally entangled state of three or more qubits, typically expressed as $\frac{1}{\sqrt{2}}(∣000\rangle+∣111\rangle)$ (for three qubits).
 This state exemplifies notions of non-local correlations and violation of classical inequalities, and can be used to achieve enhanced performance for quantum sensing compared to non-entangled input states.

 GHZ state preparation has also become an important benchmark for quantum computers, demonstrating their ability to create and manipulate complex entangled states on larger and larger scales.
 In 2024, Quantinuum reported the largest GHZ state ever produced on a quantum computer with 50 qubits.

-In this demo, we'll use MIMIQ to explore and compare three different methods for implementing GHZ state preparation on quantum computers, simulating them exactly up to 50 qubits.
-We will demonstrate how to add and characterize noise in quantum circuits, and show how different circuit implementations can give drastically different performance on real quantum hardware.
+In this demo, we'll use MIMIQ to explore and compare three different methods for implementing GHZ state preparation protocols, simulating them exactly up to 50 qubits.
+We will demonstrate how to add and characterize noise in quantum circuits, and show how different circuit implementations can give drastically different performance when considering the constraints of real quantum hardware.

 This demonstration builds on a recent [blog post](https://egrettathula.wordpress.com/2024/03/24/efficient-circuit-for-ghz-state-preparation).